helpermethod/up/README.md

 *Trapped in that deeply nested subfolder, with no way out? up got you covered!*

-up is a tiny shell function which allows you to switch to a parent directory by entering its basename.
+up is a tiny shell function which allows you to switch to any parent directory by entering its basename.

 ## Features